How to Cut a Cake Fairly: A Generalization to Groups: Cake Cutting.

 A seminal result in cake cutting is that, as long as these two assumptions are satisfied, an envy-free division of the cake always exists.
-It was proven some decades ago by Stromquist~\cite{Stromquist80} via topological arguments and Su~\cite{Su99} using Sperner's lemma, and generalizes earlier results by Dubins and Spanier~\cite{DubinsSp61} and Woodall~\cite{Woodall1980Dividing}. \begin{theorem}[\cite{Stromquist80,Su99}] Let $n$ be any positive integer.
+It was proved some decades ago in this \textsc{Monthly} by Stromquist~\cite{Stromquist80} via topological arguments and Su~\cite{Su99} using Sperner's lemma, and generalizes earlier results by Dubins and Spanier~\cite{DubinsSp61}, also in this \textsc{Monthly}, and Woodall~\cite{Woodall1980Dividing}. \begin{theorem}[\cite{Stromquist80,Su99}] Let $n$ be any positive integer.
 For $n$ hungry players with closed preference sets, there is always a partition of the cake into $n$ contiguous pieces such that each player prefers a different piece. \end{theorem}

+Theorem~\ref{thm:stromquist} is an existence result, so the reader may naturally wonder how one could compute a desired solution.
+When there are two players, a contiguous envy-free division can be found using the so-called ``cut-and-choose'' protocol: the first player cuts the cake into two pieces so that she prefers both of them (this is always possible due to our two assumptions), and the second player chooses a piece that she prefers.
+For any number of players, however, the problem becomes surprisingly difficult---for example, with three players, Stromquist~\cite{Stromquist08} showed that no finite algorithm can always compute such a division.
+We refer the reader to \cite{GoldbergHoSu20} and the references therein for more details.

-\section{Our Result}
+\section{Our Result.}

-Let us now return to our basketball court example and introduce a generalization of the cake-cutting model that captures this example.
+Let us now return to our basketball court example and introduce a generalization of the cake-cutting model that captures it.
 Again, there are $n$ players who have preferences over the cake.
-However, unlike in canonical cake cutting, we are also given positive integers $k_1,k_2,\dots,k_m$ whose sum is $n$, and the players should be divided into $m$ groups with group $i$ containing $k_i$ players.
-The cake is then partitioned into $m$ pieces, and group $i$ is assigned the $i$th piece from the left.
+However, unlike in canonical cake cutting, we are also given positive integers $k_1,k_2,\dots,k_m$ whose sum is $n$, and the players should be divided into $m$ groups with group $j$ containing $k_j$ players.
+The cake is then partitioned into $m$ pieces, and group $j$ is assigned the $j$th piece from the left.
 Our example thus corresponds to the case where $n=30$, $m=3$, and $k_1=k_2=k_3=10$.
 In general, the group sizes may be different---for example, if only $28$ players come to the court, the manager may decide to split them into two groups of ten and one group of eight.